Avi Alkalay Digital Awareness and Flying Spirit

 Total of aprox.
 1850 kbps for excellent and smooth audio and video quality.

-4 Responses to “A Test with High Definition Video Conferencing”
+4 thoughts on “A Test with High Definition Video Conferencing”

 PS: their datasheet had not loaded here